ECCE-EIC/ECCE-EIC.github.io/pages/tutorials/tutorials_setup.md

 ## Finding our data

 We store our data on S3 at BNL and xRootD at JLab.
+Both have global read-only access capability so can be accessed without an account at either BNL or JLab.
+They both also offer options to copy entire files locally or to open them directly with root from your home computer.

+### S3 at BNL

 The read-access key for S3 is created the first time you source the ECCE environment.
 We also distribute [minIO](https://min.io/) to quickly access and copy this data.
 This client is aliased to ```mcs3``` and all our data is stored under `eicS3/eictest/ECCE`.

 Check what features minIO has with
 ```